41ison/Cleavage-site-specificity-analysis/README.md

 }
 ```

+# FragPipe search results usage

 The simplest way to spilt the extended_peptide sequence keeping the 4 amino acids before and after the first and second dot into two separate columns.
-The first will be fingerprint_Nterm and the second fingerprint_Cterm.
-Once you imported the psm.tsv file you can create a fingerprint for the N-term and C-term with 4 amino acids on each side of the cleavage site.
-If you are using the latest version of **FragPipe**, you don't need to map the peptides to proteins in fasta file anymore.
-The following code works well:
+The first will be _fingerprint_Nterm_ and the second _fingerprint_Cterm_.
+Once you imported the **psm.tsv** file you can create a fingerprint for the N-term and C-term with 4 amino acids on each side of the cleavage site.
+If you are using the latest version of **FragPipe**, you don't need to map the peptides to proteins in fasta file anymore, because you have the column extended peptide.

+❗Remember that the **psm.tsv** file contains all the PSM scored.
+Only a fraction of these PSM will be transfered to the **peptide.tsv** file.
+So, you may want to apply a filter in _hyperscore_ column to select the best PSMs.

 ```
 psm_file <- read_tsv("psm.tsv") %>%